Privacy Policy

 • Legal obligation: retention of contractual, accounting, and tax data as required by applicable law.

-• Legitimate interests: security, fraud prevention, product improvement, B2B relationship management with operators, and reasonable professional communications.
+• Legitimate interests: security, fraud prevention, product improvement, B2B relationship management with customers, and reasonable professional communications.

 • Explicit consent of the data subject (GDPR Art.
 9.2.a): for the processing of biometric data derived from liveness detection.
 The traveler gives explicit consent before starting the biometric verification process.
 This consent is freely given, specific, informed, and revocable.

-• The operator (rental company) acts as data controller for its end customers data.
+• The customer (rental company) acts as data controller for its end users’ data.
 Zentia Labs acts as data processor under documented instructions and the applicable data processing agreement.

 • The rental company using Vico (data controller): receives check-in data, KYC verification results, signed contracts, damage photos, and payment data of its own customers.